 In the late 1960's, the US military began use of an AR-15 variant known as the M16 rifle.
 This rifle became standard equipment for the US Army beginning in the Vietnam War.
 The rifle has gone through several generations of improvements since the original model - we will explore these later in this article.

-In the 1980's, Colt began work on a new platform based off the M16 rifle, which was eventually known as the M4 Carbine.
+In the 1980's, Colt began work on a new platform based on the M16 rifle, which was eventually known as the M4 Carbine.
 The M4, which features a shorter barrel, collapsible stock, and other modifications, has become standard equipment for close-quarters combat through the US Military.

 While the military still uses the M16 for some infantry applications, it is being phased out in favor of the M4, as the M4 offers distinct advantages in portability and maneuverability through its lighter weight and smaller dimensions.